MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/custom-branding-meetings.md

 Teams meetings can support brand images that skin the meetings screen and provide a colorful backdrop to your meetings.

 > [!NOTE]
-> These images are not the same as virtual background images.
+> These images aren't the same as virtual background images.

 Custom images must meet Microsoft accessibility contrast ratios (4:5:1), and uploads must follow these parameters: